ahmedMo77/Password-Manager/README.md

 ## Features

-- **Store and manage passwords** for different applications.
-- **Encrypt and decrypt passwords** using a custom cipher.
-- **Basic operations**:
-  - List all saved passwords.
+- List all stored passwords
-  - Add or change a password.
+- Add or change passwords for applications
-  - Retrieve a password.
+- Retrieve the password for a specific application
-  - Delete a password.
+- Delete stored passwords for applications
+- Passwords are encrypted before being saved